Leave Without Pay

 Exception: For Leave without Pay occurring under the Family and Medical Leave policy, the University contribution to the employee’s major medical health plan in maintained.
 However, the employee continues to be responsible for any employee contributions for participation in benefits programs.

 Duration of Leave Without Pay: Leave without pay may be approved initially for up to three months.
 The period may be extended in three-month increments, not to exceed a total of 12 consecutive months.
-Requests for leave without pay for periods greater than 12 months must be approved by the State Personnel Director through the Office of Human Resources.
+Requests for leave without pay for periods greater than 12 months must be approved by the Director of Benefits and Associate Vice Chancellor of Human Resources in the Office of Human Resources.

 Exception: Leave without pay for military leave and workers’ compensation may extend beyond 12 months, if necessary.